Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Applications and examples

-\item For $j\gg n^{\frac{1}{\alpha+2}}$ we have $\theta_{n,j}\to 0$ and the random variable $X_{n,j}$ degenerates and converges to zero. \end{enumerate} \end{theorem} \begin{remark} Our result above implies that there are only a finite number of giant tables in the Chinese restaurant process, i.e., tables with a number of customers proportional to $n^{\frac{1}{\alpha+2}}$.
-In contrast, there are much more tables with a smaller number of customers. \end{remark}
+\item For $j\gg n^{\frac{1}{a+2}}$ we have $\mppar_{n,j}\to 0$, so $X_{n,j}$ converges to a Dirac distribution at 0. \end{enumerate} \end{theorem} \begin{remark} Our result above implies that there are only a few giant tables in the Chinese restaurant process (a mixed-Poisson number of tables with a number of customers proportional to $n^{\frac{1}{a+2}}$).
+In contrast, there are much more tables with a smaller number of customers, and an asymptotically negligible number of tables of size $\gg n^{\frac{1}{a+2}}$. \end{remark}

-\begin{remark} Closed formulas for the factorial moments $\E(\fallfak{X_{n,j}}{s})$, as well as a formula for the probability mass function of $X_{n,j}$ are readily obtained from the generating functions by extraction of coefficients. \end{remark}

-\begin{remark} Our results also allow recovering the limit theorem~\cite{Pitman2006} for the total number of tables $C_n$ in the Chinese restaurant process (via $X_n$), albeit with a totally different proof, as the normalized random variable $X_{n}/n^{1/(\alpha+1)}$ converges in distribution with convergence of all moments to a random variable $X$, with $X$ given in the theorem before.
-For the reader's convenience we state the moments in terms of $\theta$ and $a$, compare with~\cite[Theorem 3.8]{Pitman2006}
+\begin{remark} Our results also allow recovering the limit theorem in~\cite{Pitman2006} for the total number of tables $C_n$ in the Chinese restaurant process (via $X_n$), albeit with a totally different proof, as the normalized random variable $X_{n}/n^\alpha$ converges in distribution with convergence of all moments to a random variable $X$, with $X$ given in the theorem before.
+For the reader's convenience, we state the moments in terms of $\beta$ and $\alpha$, compare with~\cite[Theorem 3.8]{Pitman2006}:

 \end{remark}